ansys/pyaedt/doc/source/User_guide/index.rst

             :link-type: doc
             :margin: 2 2 0 0

-            Discover how to generate parametrics models and run optimizations.
+            This tutorial shows how to generate parametric models and run optimizations.

    .. grid-item-card:: Load and manage files
             :link: files